 The Group develops employment policies regarding recruitment, compensation, promotion, dismissal, leave entitlements and other benefits and welfare.
 Employment and benefits provisions are communicated to staff through our employee handbook.
 The Group is committed to creating an equal opportunity and a diverse work environment.
 All staff is assessed, recruited, promoted or dismissed on the basis of their performance without discrimination against age, gender, pregnancy, disability, race, marital status or family status.
-For the year ended 31 March 2021, the Group had no material non-compliance with the applicable legislations or regulations.
+The Group targets to maintain zero incidents of discrimination and harassment.